Aircloak/aircloak/air/docs/content/diffix.md

 #### In general

 In order to prevent [SQL backdoor attacks](./attacks.md#sql-backdoor-attacks), the cloak limits the complexity of certain math in queries.
-We are particular concerned with discontinuous functions combined with constants because they can be coerced into acting as discrete logic.
+We are particulary concerned with discontinuous functions combined with constants because they can be coerced into acting as discrete logic.
 However, there are many ways of obtaining discontinuous functions, for instance string manipulations (e.g. `left`, `ltrim`) followed by casting to numbers, or datetime functions (e.g. `year` or `hour`).
 In addition, functions can be coerced into constants, as for instance `pow(col1, col2-col2)` is 1.

 We take a conservative approach and limit the number of expressions containing a restricted function and a constant, or more than one restricted function to a total of 5.